 The necessary music production gear for beginners

 You don’t need a lot of expensive equipment to start producing music, but you do need some basic things.
-For starters, you will definitely need a computer.
-Or if you prefer a laptop but don’t want to break the bank then check out these budget laptops for music production.
-You will need to find a DAW that suits you and you will need a MIDI keyboard, Headphones or speakers and an audio interface.
-Optionally you will also need a microphone to record instruments, vocals and other sounds.
+For starters, you will need a computer.
+Or if you need something portable you should go for a laptop.
+You will need to find a DAW that suits you and you will need a MIDI keyboard, headphones or speakers and an audio interface.
+Optionally, you will also need a microphone to record instruments, vocals and other sounds.

-When you want to invest in your home recording studio then don’t forget to improve your room acoustics with acoustic panels that absorb sound.
-This is really essential.
+When you want to invest in your home recording studio then don’t forget to improve your room acoustics with When you purchase through this link I may earn an affiliate commission while it doesn't cost you more.acoustic panels that absorb sound.
+This is essential!

 Learn Music Theory, Audio Engineering, Mixing and Mastering

 This sounds like a lot of work right?!
 And where do you start?
 Luckily you don’t have to become a master in all aspects at once.
-And maybe even some of these topics you will never learn, because you don’t need them.
+Maybe some of these topics you will never learn, because you don’t need them.
 For example, I don’t master music.
-So I don’t bother diving in too deep on this subject.
+So I don’t waste too much time learning this.

 Learning about music theory

 When we talk about music theory we mean everything that has to deal with harmony, melody, rhythm, scales, form etc. There are plenty of places where you can learn about basic and more advanced theory concepts.
-For example, I have enjoyed the website teoria.com a lot, although this is a bit more classical-oriented.
-But I would also recommend my own YouTube channel.
+For example, I have enjoyed the website teoria.com a lot although, this is a bit more classical-oriented.
+But I also recommend my own YouTube channel.
 Here I have multiple playlists dedicated to, music production, songwriting and music composing tips, chord progressions, melodies and lyric writing.
-I break difficult topics down into easy-to-understand bite-sizes pieces.
+I break difficult topics down into easy-to-understand bite-sized pieces.

 Learning Music Skills